Britgo/entryFormGenerator/README.md

 ## Deploy

 To deploy on the github pages run `ng build --configuration production` while on the master branch and then push the files generated in the `docs/` directory.
 Deployment will happen automatically after that.
+Make sure to add unversioned files when pushing.

 ## Running unit tests